Assoc. Prof. Pavel Loskot, ZJU-UIUC Institute, China

 Classification.

-Speech Title: Mechanisms for Intrusion Detection in Wireless Sensor Networks
+Speech Title: Mechanisms for Intrusion Detection in Wireless

 Asst.
 Prof. Ronina R. Caoili-Tayuan, University of Santo Tomas -